 He served as music director and conductor of the Brookline Chorus, an auditioned community chorus of eighty voices, for five seasons. and served as Chorus Master and Associate Conductor of the Boston Lyric Opera Company from 2002-2007.
 For four summers he was conductor of the Boston University Young Artists Chorus of the Tanglewood Institute, and was music director and conductor of the Opera Laboratory Theater Company, as well as founder and music director of the vocal chamber ensemble CANTO which specialized in contemporary choral music.

 In October 2014, Cutter prepared the TFC for Maestro Bramwell Tovey in a performance of Ein Deutsches Requiem with the Boston Symphony.
 The Boston Classical Review wrote: “The heroes of the evening were the members of the Tanglewood Festival Chorus, prepared by Bill Cutter, who sang with crystalline diction and a tender emotional touch.”
 The Boston Globe wrote: “But the star of the evening was the Tanglewood Festival Chorus, massive in “Denn alles Fleisch es ist wie Gras”; sprightly in “So seid nun geduldig”; swinging in “Die Erlöseten des Herrn”; an irresistible force in “Herr, du bist würdig,” and crystal clear everywhere.
-In short: heaven on earth.
+In short: heaven on earth.”

 In August 2002, Cutter prepared the Tanglewood Festival Chorus for their performance of Beethoven’s Symphony #9 under the baton of Sir Roger Norrington.
 During the summer of 2009, Cutter was chorus master for “Red Sox Album” CD recorded by the Boston Pops.
 He also prepared backup singers for a concert with James Taylor at Tanglewood in August 2009 and August 2011.
 In 2010, Cutter prepared the women of the Tanglewood Festival Chorus for a performance of Holst’s “The Planets” at Tanglewood under the baton of David Zinman.
 For the 2012-2013 season, Cutter was rehearsal conductor for the Tanglewood Festival Chorus in performances of Poulenc’s “Stabat Mater”, Britten’s “War Requiem”, Verdi’s “Requiem” and Haydn’s “Mass in Time of War”, all with the Boston Symphony Orchestra.
-For the 2014 season he will prepare the Finale of Act 2, “Aida” of Verdi; a concert version of Bernstein’s “Candide”; the choral Finale of Mahler’s 2nd symphony as well as Beethoven’s Choral Fantasie.
+For the 2014 season he prepared the Finale of Act 2, “Aida” of Verdi; a concert version of Bernstein’s “Candide”; the choral Finale of Mahler’s 2nd symphony as well as Beethoven’s Choral Fantasie.

 Dr. Cutter has also served on the faculty of the North Carolina Summer Institute of Choral Art and is in demand as a guest conductor and adjudicator throughout the United States and Canada.
 In 2002, he was asked to serve as a choral consultant for the Boston Symphony’s educational outreach program.